Malacca dilemma

-The Malacca dilemma is China's strategic vulnerability due to its heavy reliance on the Strait of Malacca, a critical maritime chokepoint connecting the Indian Ocean and the South China Sea.
+The Malacca dilemma is a strategic vulnerability for the People's Republic of China due to its heavy reliance on the strait of Malacca, a critical maritime choke point connecting the Indian Ocean and the South China Sea.
 This narrow strait accommodates over 60,000 vessels annually, representing roughly 25% of global maritime trade, including approximately 80% of China's imported crude oil.
 The term was coined by General Secretary of the Chinese Communist Party Hu Jintao in 2003 to describe China's growing economic and security concerns stemming from potential disruptions caused by piracy, maritime terrorism, and geopolitical conflicts involving other major powers, especially the United States.

-In response, China has implemented a strategy to alleviate this vulnerability, focusing on diversifying energy import routes through pipelines from Central Asia, Russia, and Myanmar, as well as establishing the China-Pakistan Economic Corridor.
+In response, China has implemented a strategy to alleviate this vulnerability, focusing on diversifying energy import routes through pipelines from Central Asia, Russia, Pakistan, and Myanmar through the Belt and Road Initiative.
 Additionally, China is developing strategic port facilities, known as the "String of Pearls," in the Indian Ocean, while enhancing its naval capabilities to secure maritime trade routes.

 Regional and international responses to China's efforts have been mixed.
 India has expanded its naval presence and strengthened ties with regional states in response to concerns over strategic encirclement.
 China has sought to build economic and security ties with Southeast Asian countries, despite ongoing territorial disputes.
 The United States, seen in Chinese strategic assessments as a potential threat to energy security, has maintained a strong naval presence and developed strategies to potentially restrict China's access to key shipping lanes.